ethannicholas/panda-old/docs/status.md

 Currently, accessing Java objects from Panda requires jumping through a lot of hoops.
 I'd like to simplify this, although the resulting program will obviously then be JVM-only.
-Accessing Panda objects from Java, however, will likely continue to be fairly difficult.
+Accessing Panda objects from Java will likely continue to be fairly difficult, but I'd still like to reduce the stupidity of how Panda objects are represented in Java.

 JavaScript Output
 -----------------